lmdang3/ArctixDemo/README.md

-# ArctixDemo
+# Lam's Portfolio Page
-A Simple Page Used To Showcase The Arctix Chatbot
+A Simple Website for Lam the developer.